hsab/GrowthNodes/README.md

 ![Created with master branch](https://raw.githubusercontent.com/hsab/GrowthNodes/gifs/gifs/plane1.gif)

-The experimental branch (GrowthNodes) has many additional features that require compilation, external python modules and are not fully tested and are often hacky.
-However this branch deserves much attention as it offers many advanced and optimized features beyond what Blender could provide.
+The experimental branch has many additional features that require compilation, external python modules, are not fully tested, and are often hacky.
+Moreover since development on this branch has been halted, it only works in **Blender 2.76-2.78**.
+However this branch deserves much attention as it offers advanced and optimized features beyond what Blender could provide.
 These are:

  - GPU computed [Gray-Scott Reaction Diffusion](https://mrob.com/pub/comp/xmorphia/)
  - Support for both 2D and 3D (solid) textures.